pbssubhash/Py-Ran/README.md

 ### FAQ
 #### Q. How do I run/execute it on my Windows machine?
-A. Download the latest release: [Py-Ran Releases](https://github.com/pbssubhash/Py-Ran/releases/download/0.1/Py-Ran_Release_v0.1.zip)
+A. Download the latest release: [Py-Ran Releases](https://github.com/pbssubhash/Py-Ran/releases/download/0.1/Py-Ran_Release_v0.1.zip); PASSWORD for the ZIP is `pyran`

 #### Q. My AV/EDR did not detect the execution.
 What should I do?
 A. It means your environment is not ready to stop the tiny-est (not sure if that's a word, lol) ransomware threats.
 You have a lot of work to do.
 (First setup a backup mechanism!)